Helioviewer-Project/helioviewer.org/README.txt

 Helioviewer.org is part of the Helioviewer Project, an open-source project for the visualization of solar and heliospheric data.
 The Helioviewer Project is funded by ESA and NASA.
-For more information, please see the wiki above.

 Helioviewer.org acknowledges the support of the following instrument teams, mission teams and institutions - SDO(NASA), SOHO(ESA/NASA), STEREO(NASA),